kolharsam/realtime-collaborative-editor/frontend/README.md

-# Collaborative Text Editor - MINI PROJECT
+# Collaborative Text Editor - FrontEnd

+Built with React - bootstrapped using Create-React-App